-U.S. invention secrecy policy has its roots in a law enacted in October 1917, near the end of World War I, which authorized the USPTO to order that inventions in patent applications be kept secret, and withhold the grant of a patent, whenever its "publication or disclosure" might "endanger the successful prosecution of the war," although it was not systematically applied until World War II.
+inventors to build on prior art, delineating property rights, and enabling others to produce and sell the invention when intellectual property rights expire.
+For these reasons, invention disclosure has been a policy objective in the U.S. since the Patent Act of 1790, which required inventors filing for a patent to include a replicable specification of their invention so that "the public may have [its] full benefit."
+U.S. science policy agencies are likewise tasked with promoting scientific communication for similar reasons.
+U.S. invention secrecy policy defies these goals and has roots in a law enacted in October 1917, near the end of World War I, which authorized the USPTO to order that inventions in patent applications be kept secret, and withhold the grant of a patent, whenever its "publication or disclosure" may "endanger the successful prosecution of the war."